 Planning for the future

-End of life care refers to health care of those with a terminal condition which has become advanced, progressive and incurable.
-People often want to spend their last days at home and this is usually possible with the right planning and support.
+End of life care means health care of those with a terminal condition which has become advanced, progressive and incurable.
+People often want to spend their last days at home.
+This is usually possible with the right planning and support.

-More people are starting to make 'end of life plans' to make it easier for others to support, and carry out their wishes, when the time comes.
+More people are starting to make 'end of life plans.'
+This makes it easier for others to support, and carry out their wishes, when the time comes.